 Leonard Nimoy, who played "Mr. Spock" on Star Trek, recorded an infamous cover of this song.
 Near the end, he sings the chorus Elmer Fudd style - "Big wheel keep on toynin', Pwoud Mawy keep on boinin'..."
 It is included on a CD called Golden Throats.

 John Fogerty (about how the guitar riff came about): "I don't know where the germ started.
 I can kind of remember writing the chords at the beginning of the song.
 Believe it or not, I was playing around with the famous riff from Beethoven's Fifth Symphony.
 I used to tell people that the song sounds like what it's about.
 I thought, by the way, that the opening riff sounded just like the wheel at the back of a boat.
-'Proud Mary' is not a side-wheeler, it's a stern-wheeler." (thanks, Brett - Edmonton, Canada, for above 2)
+'Proud Mary' is not a side-wheeler, it's a stern-wheeler."

 Even though Creedence Clearwater Revival was from El Cerrito, California, many people thought they were from New Orleans or some other part of the South because of their swamp rock sound.
 They helped feed the rumor by naming their second album Bayou Country.

-Ike and Tina performed their version on the season 2 premiere of Soul Train in 1972, becoming the first big act to appear on the program.
+Ike and Tina performed their version on the Season 2 premiere of Soul Train in 1972, becoming the first big act to appear on the program.
 The show became very popular its first season because of the dancers, but they were able to book many famous guests in subsequent seasons.

 The first time that Fogerty heard Ike and Tina's version he was in the car.
 He recalled to: "When it ended, if they had a camera and came back to me it'd be like, when Shrek and the donkey go to Far, Far Away and they push the button for that little arcade machine and it tells the whole story of their town!
 And the Donkey's like [Eddie Murphy impression] 'Let's do that again!'
 That's how I felt when that ended.
 I loved it, and I was so honored.
 I was like, 'Wow, Ike and Tina!'
 I had actually been following their career for quite some time.
 Way back in the day, when Janis and Grace Slick started to get known by the kids who were my age, I'd be like, 'Man, Tina Turner, c'mon!'
 She finally got her due, but for a while there, she wasn't noticed.
 It was a really good version, and it was different.
 I mean, that's the key.
 Instead of the same thing, it was really exciting."